devtron-labs/devtron/README.md

 - Centralized Dashboard to view and manage K8s resources across multiple clusters
 - Comprehensive SSO and RBAC to ensure secure dashboard access for team collaboration

-To get a more comprehensive understanding of Devtron's features, please visit the [documentation](https://docs.dashboard.devtron.ai/)
+To get a more comprehensive understanding of Devtron's Kubernetes Dashboard, please visit the [documentation](https://docs.dashboard.devtron.ai/)

-## Installation
+### Installation

 Before you begin, you must create a [Kubernetes cluster](https://kubernetes.io/docs/tutorials/kubernetes-basics/create-cluster/) (preferably K8s 1.16 or higher) and install [Helm](https://helm.sh/docs/intro/install/).